Home

 • Strengthen partnerships between the City and universities and colleges for programming and marketing

-The IQ® – HQ @1302 E. Collins Boulevard advances these goals and is a critical element in Richardson’s growing innovation ecosystem.
+The IQHQ® @ 1302 E. Collins Boulevard advances these goals and is a critical element in Richardson’s growing innovation ecosystem.

 UT Dallas Venture Development Center

-Center for Applied-AI & Machine Learning (CAIML)
+Center for Applied AI & Machine Learning

-Center for Applied AI at the Richardson Innovation Quarter with UT Dallas Expertise (CAIQUE)
+Center for Applied AI with UTD Expertise

-Center for Imaging and Surgical Innovation (CISI)
+Center for Imaging and Surgical Innovation

-Multi-scale Integrated Interactive Intelligent Sensing (MINTS) Center
+Multi-Scale Integrated Interactive Intelligent Sensing

-Center for Smart Mobility (COSMO)
+Center for Smart Mobility

-“This major knowledge capital investment by the City and UT Dallas is a critical step in realizing the Richardson IQ® ’s ultimate vision as the premier tech hub in Texas,” said Richardson Mayor Paul Voelker.
+“This major knowledge capital investment by the City and UT Dallas is a critical step in realizing the Richardson IQ® ’s ultimate vision as the premier tech hub in Texas,” said former Richardson Mayor Paul Voelker.
 “We salute our partners at UT Dallas for thinking creatively about how to bring cutting-edge, multidisciplinary research and hands-on support for entrepreneurs to our opportunity-rich innovation district.
 We expect this formal, tangible commitment to The IQ® to serve as a catalyst that stimulates business alliances, attracts new jobs and inspires brilliant, new ideas that advance the future of global technology right here in Richardson.”

 “The City of Richardson and UT Dallas have long had a deeply intertwined, mutually beneficial relationship focused on tech-oriented research, business innovation and training of bright minds,” said UT Dallas President Richard C. Benson.
 “With this announcement, we are proud to bring teams from across the University’s eight schools to be deeply, directly engaged in the Richardson IQ® for years to come.
 Working hand-in-hand with the City, surrounding business community and other institutional partners, we look forward to collaboratively solving some of our nation’s greatest business, medical, transportation and sustainability challenges.
 This new Richardson IQ® nerve center is the ideal environment in which to do so.”